 - Continue to whisk and add the rest of the oil, then the rest of the vinegars.

-- Once the mixture is thick and stable, season with ½ tsp salt, ½ tsp lemon juice, 1 pinch white pepper and ¼ tsp sugar.
+- Once the mixture is thick and stable, season with ½ tsp salt, ½ tsp lemon juice, 1 pinch ground white pepper and ¼ tsp sugar.
 Whisk until evenly incorporated.

 - Optional: Switch to an electric whisk or immersion blender and whip until thickened to your liking.